LGBTQ history in Chinatown, San Francisco: The second half of the 20th century

 GAPA, one of the queer Asian American organizations, was founded in July 1987.
 Twelve members from the Berkeley Asian Men's Rap Group at the Pacific Center decided to create a community that provided cultural and political support for queer Asian American people.
 GAPA created their own newsletter, the Lavender Godzilla, in which the members discussed social issues, such as sexuality, racism and identity politics.
 The group actively participated in both mainstream activities, e.g. the Pride Parade in San Francisco, and internal activities, e.g. Lunar New Year banquets and the annual Runway pageant.
 The pageant is a competitive performance for exploring Asian American queers' gender and sexuality.
 The race (which is still held today) used to elect a Mr. GAPA and a Ms. GAPA (drag queen) is based on 3 criteria: evening-wear, an interview, and fantasy.

 In 1994, many queer Asian Americans joined the annual Chinese New Year Parade in Chinatown, San Francisco, which was the first time the Asian American queer community appeared in public and gained acceptance from Chinese-American society.
 About 120 Asian American queer members marched in the parade, and most came from the Gay Asian Pacific Alliance (GAPA) and the lesbian group Asian Pacific Sisters.
 While marching, GAPA chose the theme "We Are Your Family" as the title on their banner.
 They used a carriage to carry Mr. GAPA (in a black suit) and Ms. GAPA (a drag queen wearing a gown).
 The carriage was based on a model of a pagoda, decorated with lights, tropical plants, and bore a plaque that had the word "Family" written in Chinese calligraphy.

+In 2025, local community groups organized one of the world's first Chinatown Pride Festivals which included a procession from Grant Street to Portsmouth Square and a celebration at the Chinese Culture Center.